 To put this in perspective, some antarctic beeches were around when woolly mammoths roamed the Earth.

 They were alive when humans wrote their first words, they lived through the rise and the fall of the pyramids of Egypt, and they were alive at the same time Copernicus realised the Earth revolved around the sun.

 A Secret Cave

 After some time, the track transforms to heathland vegetation and meanders along the cliff line for awesome views into the Woggunba Valley, down in which snakes the track’s namesake, Daves Creek.

-(Be careful when getting close to take a peek into the cave, sheer cliffs and slippery rocks make for dangerous conditions!)
 As you follow the main track again, you might spot some bright orange sundews on the rocks.
-They’re an insect-eating plant that look like sea anemones.
+They’re an insect-eating plant that looks like sea anemones.

 A Track Full of Surprises